C-section takes time to heal and recover

 So, on the days when I felt too tired to walk, I would take it easy on myself.
 I’d allow myself to rest more and tell myself that I’ve been doing well so far that it’s ok to have a break from walking a day or two.
 Although, most of the time I managed to pull myself up and go for a walk.

-Conclusion on how to lose weight after C-section
+Final thoughts on how to lose weight fast after C-section

 Every mom would dream to get back to pre-baby weight after childbirth.
 And it can be challenging.
 But, when you had your baby through C-section, you would have more challenges to try to lose weight.